 The DoD CCMP - Governance Council (CCMP GC), in its role as the governing and oversight body for the CCMP Certification Program, has approved the design as well as the policies and procedures necessary to establish the CCMP-F as a key element of the CCMP Certification Program.
 DoD Manual 3305.02, "DoD Collection Management Accreditation and Certification Program," Change 2, February 16, 2018, establishes the CCMP GC and directs that it create and implement the policies and procedures for the CM Certification Program.
 The Chair of the CCMP GC is the J26 because they are the DoD FM/CM, as appointed by the DR/DIA.
-The CCMP GC remains an independent body, and makes the authoritative decisions for the program's policies and procedures through a majority vote - no member, including the Chair, may overrule (veto) GC decisions.
+The CCMP GC remains an independent body and makes the authoritative decisions for the program's policies and procedures through a majority vote - no member, including the Chair, may overrule (veto) GC decisions.
 The GC operates via policies and procedures described in the "CCMP GC Charter."
 Its voting members are made up of the following Defense Intelligence Components (hereafter, 'Components'):

-Component Categories Components Armed Services US Army, US Navy, US Air Force, US Marine Corps, US Coast Guard Unified Combatant USAFRICOM, USCENTCOM, USCYBERCOM, USEUCOM, Commands (CCMD) USNORTHCOM, USINDOPACOM, USSOCOM, USSOUTHCOM, USSTRATCOM, & USTRANSCOM Defense Intelligence DIA; National Geospatial-Intelligence Agency (NGA); National Components Reconnaissance Office (NRO); National Security Agency (NSA) (Components)
+Component Categories Components Armed Services US Army, US Navy, US Air Force, US Marine Corps, US Coast Guard, US Space Force Unified Combatant USAFRICOM, USCENTCOM, USCYBERCOM, USEUCOM, Commands (CCMD) USNORTHCOM, USINDOPACOM, USSOCOM, USSOUTHCOM, USSPACECOM, USSTRATCOM, & USTRANSCOM Defense Intelligence DIA 3 ; National Geospatial-Intelligence Agency (NGA); Components National Reconnaissance Office (NRO); National Security (Components) Agency (NSA) Public Member A member of the Intelligence Community that is cleared and a beneficiary of products or services delivered by CCMP-F certificants, who is not a collection manager.

-Table 1 CCMP GC Voting Members (Components)
+Table 1 CCMP GC Voting Members

-Each Component specified in Table 1 will formally designate a senior intelligence professional (usually O-6/GG-15 or equivalent) from its organization to sit on the Governance Council and represent the shared interests of all DoD Components and their respective workforce in the design, management, and maintenance of the certification program.
+Each Component specified in Table 1 will formally designate one senior intelligence professional (usually O-6/GG-15 or equivalent) from its organization to sit on the Governance Council and represent the shared interests of all DoD Components and their respective workforce in the design, management, and maintenance of the certification program.
 One of the voting members will be designated as a representative who is not a collection manager in order to serve as the 'public member.'
-This public member is an NCCA requirement designed to ensure representation of the community of 'customers' that the CM profession serves.
+This public member is an NCCA requirement designed to ensure representation of the community of 'customers' that the CM profession serves (NCCA Standard 2.D).
 This public member will have the same rights as other voting members and will represent the CCMD as well as the populace as a whole.
-The public member need not be an intelligence professional, but must not be a collection manager.
+The public member need not be an intelligence professional but must not be a collection manager.
 The public member's role is to bring a perspective to the decision-making of the certification program that is broader than the certificants and to help balance the certification program's role in protecting the public while advancing the interests of the certificants.
 To represent the public's or user's perspective and interest, the public member brings new ideas and goals to the certification board to ensure the public's interest is valued; contributes an unbiased perspective; encourages consumer- (or analyst-) oriented positions; and brings additional public accountability and responsiveness.
 For the purposes of the CCMP program, the public is represented by those who benefit from the goods or services of CCMP-F certificants; that is, all-source analysts, intelligence planners, or collectors.
 The CCMP GC public member will be drawn from one of these professions.